lukaswenzl/RomanxCMB/README.md

 ## Example files

-Non-gaussian covariance matrix and other large files are not included in the repo.
 We provide a shared folder with the non-gaussian contributions to the covariance matrix to be able to run the code to build the full datavector.
 We also provide example datavectors to run the likelihood pipeline.
 The folder can be found under https://drive.google.com/drive/folders/102bFeT5nDoF8aKmel2shVDkLQH5l53af?usp=sharing (created in 2022, should be functional for at least a few years.)